 - Borders, Blocking, and Other Granny Square FAQs

 What are different types of granny square patterns?

 Crochet granny squares can range from basic double crochet stitches to complex lace.
-There are popcorn stitch granny squares, heart granny squares, modern granny squares and even cupcake grannies.
+There are popcorn stitch squares, heart granny squares, modern granny squares and even cupcake grannies.

 - Classic Granny Squares

 The traditional granny square pattern is a great crochet project for beginners.
 Because each cluster of double crochet is worked into a space in the previous round, it's an extremely easy pattern to memorize.